Laundry Service: Retrospective

+Lists

 Accolades

 Laundry Service garnered Shakira a number of awards.
 At the 2002 American Latino Media Arts Awards (ALMA Awards) ceremony, the album won the award for "Album of the Year" and Shakira won the award for "Outstanding Female Performer".
 At the inaugural MTV Video Music Awards Latin America (VMALA) ceremony in 2002, Shakira won a total of five awards, which included "Artist of the Year", "Video of the Year" (for "Suerte"), "Female Artist of the Year", "Pop Artist of the Year" and "Best Artist - North Latin America".
 At the inaugural Premios Oye! in the same year, the album received a nomination in the category of "Record of the Year", while Shakira won the awards for "International Female Artist of the Year" and "Latin Pop Female Artist of the Year".
 At the 2002 Premio Lo Nuestro ceremony, Shakira won the "Premio del Pueblo" ("People's Choice Award") in the category of "Pop/Rock" for Laundry Service.
 At the 2003 NRJ Music Awards, Laundry Service was announced as the winner of "Best International Album" and Shakira was named the "Best International Female Artist".
 The album was also nominated for "International Album of the Year" at the 2003 Juno Awards.

 Commercial performance

 In Austria, Laundry Service entered the Ö3 Austria Top 40 albums chart at number five and peaked at number one, spending a total of 71 weeks on the chart.
 The album was certified double-platinum by the IFPI Austria for selling 80,000 units.
 In the Dutch-speaking Flanders region of Belgium, it reached number one on the Ultratop chart, while it peaked at number five in the French-speaking Wallonia region of the country.
 After debuting at number 40 on the Finnish Albums Chart, Laundry Service quickly ascended to number one and charted for a total of 49 weeks.
 By 2007, the album had gone triple-platinum in the country and had sold a total of 90,140 units.
 In France, Laundry Service debuted at number nine on the Syndicat National de l'Édition Phonographique (SNEP) albums chart and peaked at number five for three weeks; its stay on the chart lasted for 89 weeks.
 It was certified double-platinum by the SNEP for sales of 600,000 units.
 It remained as Shakira's greatest certified album in the country until her ninth studio album Sale el Sol was certified diamond in 2011.
 In Germany, it peaked at number two on the Media Control chart and charted for 31 weeks.
 Bundesverband Musikindustrie (BVMI) certified Laundry Service quintuple-gold in Germany for shipments of 750,000 units.
-In Hungary, it peaked at number four on the MAHASZ chart and was her highest charting album in the country until Sale el Sol reached the same position in 2010.
+In Hungary, it peaked at number four on the MAHASZ chart and was her highest-charting album in the country until Sale el Sol reached the same position in 2010.
 The album was certified platinum in Hungary.